Power outage: Protecting computer systems from power outages

 Computer systems and other electronic devices containing logic circuitry are susceptible to data loss or hardware damage that can be caused by the sudden loss of power.
 These can include data networking equipment, video projectors, alarm systems as well as computers.
-To protect computer systems against this, the use of an uninterruptible power supply or 'UPS' can provide a constant flow of electricity if a primary power supply becomes unavailable for a short period of time.
+To protect computer systems against this, the use of an uninterruptible power supply (UPS) can provide a constant flow of electricity if a primary power supply becomes unavailable for a short period of time.
 To protect against surges (events where voltages increase for a few seconds), which can damage hardware when power is restored, a special device called a surge protector that absorbs the excess voltage can be used.

 Restoring power after a wide-area outage

 Restoring power after a wide-area outage can be difficult, as power stations need to be brought back online.
 Normally, this is done with the help of power from the rest of the grid.
 In the total absence of grid power, a so-called black start needs to be performed to bootstrap the power grid into operation.
 The means of doing so will depend greatly on local circumstances and operational policies, but typically transmission utilities will establish localized 'power islands' which are then progressively coupled together.
 To maintain supply frequencies within tolerable limits during this process, demand must be reconnected at the same pace that generation is restored, requiring close coordination between power stations, transmission and distribution organizations.